-Creating content is essential in business marketing.
-Not only is creating content extremely important but curating content is just as important.
+Creating content is essential for online business marketing.
+Not only is creating content extremely important but content curation is just as important.

 What’s Content Curation?

 Content curation is the information gathered to share with others.
 Depending on your niche, brand, or industry, you seek out information that relates to your audience.
 The main question in content curation would be – What would my audience like to learn about that’s pertinent to their life or business that complements my business?

 The content must correlate with your service or product within your industry or niche.
 This will establish authority because it will allow people to see you’re “in the know” about what’s going on in your business world.